stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldtoc/get_prefixedsequenceidentifier/_index.md

 ---
+title: Aspose::Words::Fields::FieldToc::get_PrefixedSequenceIdentifier method
-title: get_PrefixedSequenceIdentifier
+linktitle: get_PrefixedSequenceIdentifier
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the identifier of a sequence for which a prefix should be added to the entry's page number.
+description: Aspose::Words::Fields::FieldToc::get_PrefixedSequenceIdentifier method.
+Gets or sets the identifier of a sequence for which a prefix should be added to the entry's page number in C++.
 type: docs
 weight: 157
 url: /cpp/aspose.words.fields/fieldtoc/get_prefixedsequenceidentifier/